IbzanHyena/blog.ibzan.co.uk/articles/2026-05-02-why-i-love-j.md

 By comparison, many of the languages I’ve picked up in the last four years—such as F#, Rust, Factor, Lisp, Haskell, and more—I don’t use nearly as frequently, in large part because the amount of work to arrive at answers for small things just isn’t worth it.
 The combination of a low threshold and high reward makes it an obvious choice for me.

-There are still areas of J which I haven’t explored—particularly jd, its database, and its object-oriented features.
+There are still areas of J which I haven’t explored—particularly its database jd, and its object-oriented features.
 I’m looking forward to exploring these in more detail to deepen my understanding of the languages.

 If you’re curious about J, I highly recommend giving it a try!